 There are three main ways in which you can restore files.
-Firstly, you can download them from the cloud back on to your computer.
+Firstly, you can download them from the cloud back onto your computer.
 The files will come in either a .zip format.
-To restore your files, you will need to log in to your Backblaze account online.
+To restore your files, you will need to login to your Backblaze account online.
 Once you hit the “Restore” button in the Backblaze manager, all your files will be downloaded on the device you are using.

 You can also recover lost files by ordering a USB flash drive.
 This Backblaze recovery will cost you $99.
 And you can only recover about 1 GB worth of data.
-You can send the flash drive back once you’ve gotten the files you need.
+You can send the flash drive back once you’ve got the files you need.
 You’ll receive a refund for the flash drive.

 If you need to recover more than a 1 GB of files, you can order a USB hard drive instead.
 With this method, you can restore up to 3.5 TB of data.
 It costs up to $189, but, just like with the flash drive, you can send the hard drive back for a refund.